-One of the hot topics in today’s business world is Diversity and Inclusion or more commonly known under its acronym D&I. Most would likely agree that the purpose of D&I is to (1) afford equal opportunities and a working environment for all people to succeed and (2) leverage the positive effects of diversity to achieve a competitive business advantage.
+One of the hot topics in today’s business world is Diversity and Inclusion or more commonly known under its acronym D&I. Although people are likely to have different definitions of what that means, most wouldn’t disagree that the purpose of D&I would include (1) affording equal opportunities and a working environment for all people to succeed and (2) leveraging the positive effects of diversity to achieve a competitive business advantage.
 However, the big question we should be discussing and deciding is whether diversity (numbers) comes before inclusion (behaviors) or whether inclusion drives diversity.
 Diversity and inclusion: which comes first?

 When businesses focus on diversity first, they can and some of them do, end up with silos built around ethnic and gender lines and never achieve the win-win for both employees and employers.
-I believe diversity does not necessarily create inclusion, but inclusion always supports diversity, so why not focus first on inclusion.
-When companies focus their efforts on creating cultures that value and reward inclusive behaviors, diversity will be a natural outcome.
+I believe diversity does not necessarily create inclusion, but inclusion always supports diversity.
+Why not focus first on inclusion?
+When companies focus their efforts on creating cultures that value and reward inclusive behaviors, diversity should be a natural outcome.

 What can businesses do that will help promote inclusive behaviors with the staff they already have on board?